 The plan has been screened for Strategic Environmental Assessment (SEA) and Habitats Regulations Assessment (HRA).
+The Local Planning Authority confirmed that neither SEA nor HRA was required.

 Community and Stakeholder engagement has been undertaken throughout the Neighbourhood Plan preparation process.
 This has helped to ensure that the policies are underpinned by a good understanding of the needs and views of different parts of the community.